 Circulee goes to the start

 The start-up Circulee launches its operations today.
 The company offers used IT hardware for sale.
-"Because with every PC, laptop, monitor and smartphone, the environmental impact of CO2 emissions and electronic waste increases," Circulee says.
-A new monitor would produce 420 kilograms of CO2 in manufacturing.
-That would be equivalent to three domestic flights.
-By buying used equipment, companies would be able to improve their carbon footprint.
+"Because with every PC, laptop, monitor and smartphone, the environmental impact of CO2 emissions and electronic waste increases," says Circulee.
+A new monitor would produce 420 kilograms of CO2 during production.
+That is equivalent to three domestic flights.
+By purchasing used devices, companies can improve their carbon footprint.

-To set itself apart from other providers, the start-up not only wants to offer used equipment, but also act as a consultant to its customers.
-To that end, Circulee has built a so-called cockpit that allows customers to create support requests, manage invoices and track emissions savings.
+To set itself apart from other providers, the start-up not only wants to offer used devices, but also support its customers as a consultant.
+To this end, Circulee has set up a cockpit that customers can use to create support requests, manage invoices and track emissions savings.

-"We believe that companies and organizations have a responsibility to be more sustainable.
-And that Green IT can make a simple but effective contribution to this," says Thomas Gros, CEO and co-founder of Circulee.
-He founded the start-up together with David Block and Fozy Khoury in 2021.
-According to the company, it has more than 40 customers.
+"We believe that companies and organizations have a responsibility to become more sustainable.
+And that green IT can make a simple but effective contribution to this," says Thomas Gros, CEO and co-founder of Circulee.
+He founded the start-up together with David Block and Focy Khoury in 2021.
+According to the company, it has over 40 customers.
 In the future, the founders plan to offer additional services such as subscription models and insurance for devices.

 Newsletter